Victor Turner (civil servant)

+Early life and education

-Alfred Charles Turner – in 1947, when he was knighted, he added the name 'Victor' – was born at 36, Campden Street, Kensington, England on 12 March 1892 to Walter Charles Turner, a butler, and his wife Annie formerly Searle.
+Alfred Charles Turner was born at 36, Campden Street, Kensington, London England on 12 March 1892 to Walter Charles Turner, a butler, and his wife Annie formerly Searle.
 His older brothers were Walter Edward Neal Turner, born 1886, and Robert Henry Turner, born 1889.
 Alfred's early education was at St Mary Abbots Higher Grade School, Kensington 1896–1904 and then he attended Latymer Upper School, Hammersmith 1905–1911.
-In the autumn of 1911 he went up to Emmanuel College, Cambridge on an Open Scholarship to read Mathematics.
-He gained a 'First' in Part 1 of the Maths Tripos in 1912 and in Part 2 was Wrangler in 1914.
+In the autumn of 1911, he went up to Emmanuel College, Cambridge on an Open Scholarship to read Mathematics.
+He gained a 'First' in Part 1 of the Maths Tripos in 1912, and in Part 2 was Wrangler in 1914.
 He was awarded his BA in 1914 and his MA in 1918.

 Military career

-During the First World War Alfred Charles served with the Royal Fusiliers as Lieutenant, and fought in France from 9 August 1915.
-He then became Inspector of Propellent Explosives at the Woolwich Arsenal with the rank of captain.
-In 1921 he applied for and was awarded the 1914/15 Star, British War and Victory medals.
+During the First World War, Alfred Charles served with the Royal Fusiliers as a Lieutenant, and fought in France from 9 August 1915.
+He then became Inspector of Propellent Explosives at the Woolwich Arsenal with the rank of Captain.
+In 1921, he applied for and was awarded the 1914/15 Star, British War and Victory Medals.
 His address at the time of his medal application was Sitapur, Gorakhpur, United Provinces, India.

 Indian Civil Service

 Turner joined the Indian Civil Service in 1919 (he was posted to Lucknow as an assistant commissioner) and went out to what is now Uttar Pradesh in 1920.
 Between 1926 and 1929 he was involved with the resettlement of the Rae Bareli district and in 1930 was given responsibility for the organisation of the 1931 census of Uttar Pradesh.
 His undoubted skill as an administrator led to his appointment as Revenue Secretary to the Provincial Government in 1935 and was made Financial Secretary in 1936.
 In 1941, he rose to become Additional Secretary in the Indian Government in Delhi, was Financial Commissioner for Railways in late 1945 and returned to the Finance Department as Principal Secretary in early 1947.
+He was knighted in 1947 as a Knight Bachelor, and added 'Victor' to his name.

 Pakistan

-After the establishment of Pakistan, Sir Victor Turner was the first finance secretary as well as the first Christian to be appointed to one of the key administrative posts, by the Prime Minister, Liaquat Ali Khan.
+After the establishment of the Dominion of Pakistan, Sir Victor Turner was the first finance secretary as well as the first Christian to be appointed to one of the key administrative posts, by the Prime Minister, Liaquat Ali Khan.
 He took an active role in the Pakistan Movement and was one of the main Christian leaders in the movement.